MikeHigginbottom/infosec-starter-kit/opsec.md

+# OpSec
-- OPSEC is the process of protecting individual pieces of data that could be grouped together to give the bigger picture (called aggregation) #glossary
+- OpSec (Operational Security) is the process of protecting individual pieces of data that could be grouped together to give the bigger picture (called aggregation) #glossary

 - Don't leave fingerprints
 - If you have to leave fingerprints don't let them be associable with other fingerprints you've left